AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

-# FACE MASK DETECTION USING DEEP LEARNING
+# GENDER AND AGE DETECTION USING DEEP LEARNING

 ## A. PROJECT SUMMARY